lczech/placement-methods-paper/README.md

    datasets that were used as a basis for the analyses and evaluations.
  * `results`: A large collection of scripts, data, results and figures that were used in the papers.
    The directory contains all analyses that we conducted for the papers.
- * `software`: Information about the extrnal software that was used.
+ * `software`: Information about the external software that was used.

 The purpose of this repository is to allow reconstruction of the analyses that we ran for the papers.
-If you are however intersted in running analyses on your own data, that is, use our methods, have a look at [gappa](https://github.com/lczech/gappa).
+If you are however interested in running analyses on your own data, that is, use our methods, have a look at [gappa](https://github.com/lczech/gappa).

 **IMPORTANT REMARK:** During the submission of the paper on Automatic Reference Phylogenies,